 We’ve all heard the term “narcissist” before.
 It’s something that’ full definition may be foreign to us, but we often accuse people of it.
-Someone talks about themselves too much, are super prideful, and post selfies like it’s nobody’s business.
+Someone talks about themselves too much, is super prideful, and posts selfie like it’s nobody’s business.
 We feel like they’re a narcissist.
 Well, they might just be.
 It turns out that narcissism falls on a spectrum just like anything else, according to Healthline.
 It’s not black and white.
 Narcissism traits include an inflated sense of importance, a deep need for attention and admiration, a lack of empathy for others, and having troubled relationships.
-While there are nine traits that account for Narcissistic Personality Disorder or NPD, according to the Diagnostic and Statistical Manual of Mental Disorders, you only need to meet five of the traits to qualify.
+While there are nine traits that account for Narcissistic Personality Disorder NPD, according to the Diagnostic and Statistical Manual of Mental Disorders, you only need to meet five of the traits to qualify.
 We’ve done some research and listed them below.
 Keep reading for more!

 Are You a Narcissist and You Don’t Even Know It?
 Here Are All the Signs

 These types of people usually feel like they are super important, there is no one quite like them, and they are extremely unique.
 It’s more than arrogance and vanity, it’s a feeling of being more important than others.

 2) Preoccupation with fantasies of unlimited success, power, brilliance, beauty, or ideal love

 This trait is not the typical want for your hopes and dreams to come true.
 It’s the delusion of reality and when your wants aren’t reflective of those dreams in a pure and honest way.
 Nothing anyone does is good enough, and everything they do is.
 It’s toxic!

 3) Belief that they’re special, unique, and should only associate with high-status people or institutions

 Narcissists will make themselves into the most special, unique, and amazing people you’ve ever met.
 They are too good for almost everyone and believe they should only be associated with high-status people or institutions.